Get insider access

 Our Tests

-We test peak brightness for both SDR and HDR.
-We take measurements of a custom real scene peak brightness video and multiple slides, ranging from 2% to 100% coverage of the screen.
-From those measurements, we also calculate the monitor's ABL, or Automatic Brightness Limiter, which is a measurement of how much the sustained brightness of the screen changes with different window sizes.
+We test brightness in both SDR and HDR.
+We take measurements of a custom real scene video and multiple test slides, ranging from 2% to 100% coverage of the screen.
+From those measurements, we also calculate the monitor's Automatic Brightness Limiter, which measures how much the sustained brightness of the screen changes with different window sizes.

-We start by warming up the display by displaying a series of video clips for at least 30 minutes.
-Our SDR measurements are all taken from a PC, using our calibrated settings, but with the brightness at 'Max'.
-If the monitor supports local dimming in SDR, we set it to our recommended setting based on the results of our 'Local Dimming' test.
-We take our measurements using a Colorimetry Research CR-100 Colorimeter, using Octave to gather the results for the peak and sustained window tests and CRIapp and Excel for the Real Scene measurements.
+We start warming up the monitor by displaying a series of video clips for at least 30 minutes.
+Our SDR measurements are all taken from a PC, after calibrating the monitor with the brightness at its max and with our recommended local dimming setting if the monitor has that feature.
+We take our measurements using a Colorimetry Research CR-100 Colorimeter, with Octave to gather the results for the peak and sustained window tests and CRIapp and Excel for the Real Scene measurements.

 For HDR, we connect the display over HDMI, using an HDFury Linker to tell the monitor that the signal we're sending is in HDR.
-We use the most accurate HDR picture mode without any of our calibration settings applied.
-Like with our SDR results, we set the local dimming feature to our recommended setting.
-We use our PC to display each slide and use Octave to record the results.
+We use our recommended local dimming setting, if applicable, and the recommended HDR picture mode.
+We don't use the brightest mode, as we want something that's both accurate and bright.
+We use a PC to display each test slide, from 2% to 100%, and use Octave to record the results.
 For the HDR Real Scene measurement, we play the video from a Samsung Blu-ray player.
-We use the same Blu-ray player, with the same settings, for every monitor tested.
+We use the same Blu-ray player, with the same settings, for every monitor we test.

 Real Scene Peak Brightness Test Video